-Buck Hill Golf Club – Date TBA (members only)
+Buck Hill Golf Club – Saturday, April 15

-The Shawnee Inn & Golf Resort – Opened March 27th
+The Shawnee Inn & Golf Resort – Open as of Wednesday, March 22

-Avid golfers can save on golf this season by purchasing a 2021 Golf-A-Round Card.
-Pay $45 for the card, then play twice at each of the eight participating courses for just $30 per round with cart.
+Avid golfers can once again save on golf this season by purchasing a 2023 Golf-A-Round Card.
+Pay $45 for the card, then play twice at each of the five participating courses for just $30 per round with cart.
 The card is valid Sunday after 2 p.m. through Friday, excluding holidays.
-Buy the card on PoconoMountains.com or at the participating courses.
+Purchase a Golf-A-Round Card on PoconoMountains.com or from any participating course.